AnthonySteele/anthonysteele.github.io/CodingStandards.md

 # On coding Standards

 So you're doing a coding standard.
 Here are my thoughts on how to go about it.
+It's light on actual coding style rules, mostly concerned with how to derive and present these rules.

 ## Alignment

 A standard is about aligning code into common patterns, to make it more readable to a new viewer. (and avoiding pitfalls to performance, robustness etc).
-Just as a team style is better than a personal style, an organization style is better still, and an industry standard best of all.
+Just as a team style is preferred over than a personal style, an organization style is better still, and an industry standard best of all.
 Therefor, align with the industry standard.

 ## Use prior art

 There is plenty of prior art now.
 Use it, instead of re-inventing it.
-IMHO, the style guide should link to the standards instead of paraphrasing them. e.g. start with "We follow these industry standards"  and then the links to them.
-And then only, "with the following exceptions, clarifications and extensions..."
+IMHO, the style guide should link to the standards instead of paraphrasing them. e.g. start with "We follow these industry standards", and then after the links, "with the following exceptions, clarifications and extensions..."

 It is usually a waste of time to write your own standards from scratch, in many ways: the effort to create it, and the effort for new hires to learn how it differs from their prior industry experience, and the effort to get them to follow it.